ClaraMcNair/Recognizing-emotions-in-dance-movements/README.md

 Step 1: Clone this repository

-Step 2: Set up the webcam so that the user can stand 3-4 meters from the webcam, so that the whole body is in view in the camera frame.
+Step 2: Set up the webcam so that the user can stand 3-4 meters from the webcam, so that the whole body is in view of the camera.
 The user must remain within 3-4 meters from the webcam.

 Step 3: Run the program på running the file :  `main.py`